jamesnr1/support-management-system/roster_oct7-13_CORRECTED_HOURS.md

 ✅ **Special Requirements:**
 - Mihir: EXACTLY 24 hours ✅
-- Hamza: Increased to 24h ✅
+- Hamza: INCREASED to 32h ✅
+- Taufique: Reduced to 32h ✅
 - Sanjay: Increased to 38h ✅
 - Happy: Reduced to 40h ✅
 - Arti: Reduced to 30h ✅